emard/ulx3s-bin/README.md

     stty sane 115200 < /dev/ttyUSB0
     cat /dev/ttyUSB0

-RTC clock should advance.
+Hold BTN1 for few seconds and RTC should be set 2 minutes to midnight.
+At "midnight" RTC will report OK.
 CRC OK should be displayed if monitor is connected and U11 chip is onboard.
 ADC readings should alternate from 1000 to 1FF0.
 Holding pushbuttons and changing DIP switches should change value at BTN and SW.
 It should look like this